-- The M.S.Ed. in Counseling has three specialization tracks for students interested in School, Community, and College Student Development Counseling.
-School counselors can work in both public and private K-12 school settings.
-Community Counselors may seek employment in community mental health organizations, human service agencies and residential treatment facilities.
+- The MSEd in Counseling has two specialization tracks for students interested in School and College Student Development Counseling.
+School counselors can work in both public and private school settings and graduate from the program as certified school counselors K-12.
 College student development counselors are often hired in various counseling, advisement, and student affairs departments in two- and four-year colleges/universities.

-- The M.A. in Mental Health Counseling degree is designed to provide students with the educational preparation to qualify as a licensed Mental Health Counselor in the state of New York.
+- The MA in Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and is designed to provide students with the educational preparation to qualify as a licensed Mental Health Counselor in the state of New York.
 Employment settings include private practice, community agencies, managed behavioral health organizations, hospitals, employee assistance programs, and substance abuse and rehabilitative centers.

 - The Advanced Certificate in Mental Health Counseling is primarily for those who hold a master’s degree in counseling and wish to pursue further qualifications for licensure as a mental health counselor in New York state.

-- The Professional Diploma in Counseling is a practitioner’s degree which provides the opportunity for a practicing counselor to pursue additional specialized courses and field work to further qualify for specialized competencies in the counseling field (e.g., for a community counselor to earn qualifying credentials for certification in school counseling).
+- The Professional Diploma in Counseling is a practitioner’s degree which provides the opportunity for a practicing counselor to pursue additional specialized courses and field work to further qualify for specialized competencies in the counseling field (e.g. for a mental health counselor to earn qualifying credentials for certification in school counseling).

-- The M.S.Ed. in Rehabilitation Counseling prepares students to become highly competent, quality-oriented, and culturally sensitive professionals who work with individuals with disabilities in their pursuit of independence that accounts for vocational, personal, social, and psychological endeavors.
+- The MSEd in Rehabilitation Counseling is accredited by the Council on Rehabilitation Education (CORE) and prepares students to become highly competent, quality-oriented, and culturally sensitive professionals who work with individuals with disabilities in their pursuit of independence that accounts for vocational, personal, social, and psychological endeavors.
 Graduates may seek employment in state/federal/community/private rehabilitation agencies, mental health centers, medical centers, veteran administration hospitals, substance abuse programs, independent living programs, insurance companies, private practices and schools.

-- M.S.Ed. in Rehabilitation Counseling in Mental Health is designed to prepare students as mental health counselors with specialized knowledge, skills and attitudes needed to assist persons with disabilities toward achieving their personal, social, psychological and vocational independence including appropriate employment and independent living.
+- The MSEd in Rehabilitation Counseling in Mental Health is accredited by the Council on Rehabilitation Education (CORE) and is designed to prepare students as mental health counselors with specialized knowledge, skills and attitudes needed to assist persons with disabilities toward achieving their personal, social, psychological and vocational independence including appropriate employment and independent living.
 The program includes specialty courses by which students prepare for working in mental health and other specialized settings.